mesosphere/dcos-docs-site/pages/services/beta-dcos-monitoring/0.4.3-beta/operations/grafana/storage/index.md

 When configuring Grafana, select `MOUNT` for its volume `type`, choose the minimum `size` for the volume in MB, and enter the `profile` for the volume.
 For more on volume profiles, see the [DSS documentation](https://docs.mesosphere.com/services/beta-storage/0.5.3-beta/cli-references/dcos-storage-profile/).

-The following configuration will deploy Grafana with a `fast` DSS volume that is 512 MB or larger.
+The following configuration will deploy Grafana to a volume with a profile of `fast` that is 512 MB or larger.
 If there is no such volume available, Grafana will fail to deploy.

 ```json
 {